Atorvastatin Prescription Online

 - Convenient care from home

-Atorvastatin belong to a class of medications known as HMG-CoA reductase inhibitors - sometimes referred to as a statin medication - and is a synthetic lipid-lowering drug.
-HMG-CoA reductase inhibitors help block the synthesis of cholesterol by blocking the enzyme HMG-CoA reductase, an enzyme used in the biosynthesis of cholesterol.
+Atorvastatin prescription medication belong to a class of medications known as HMG-CoA reductase inhibitors - sometimes referred to as a statin medication - and is a synthetic lipid-lowering drug.
+Atorvastatin tablets help block the synthesis of cholesterol by blocking the enzyme HMG-CoA reductase, an enzyme used in the biosynthesis of cholesterol.
 Atorvastatin use may help reduce levels of certain forms of LDL which are thought to be associated with increased atherosclerosis and cardiovascular risk.
-Atorvastatin is very similar to ezetimibe (Zetia), lovastatin (Mevacor), pitavastatin (Livalo), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor) in function and effect.
+Atorvastatin medication is similar to ezetimibe (Zetia), lovastatin (Mevacor), pitavastatin (Livalo), pravastatin (Pravachol), rosuvastatin (Crestor) and simvastatin (Zocor) in function and effect.

 Atorvastatin - Dosage and Cost

 Atorvastatin calcium is a while to off-white crystalline powder.
 Atorvastatin, when sold as pills, appears as white, elliptical, film-coated tablets of atorvastatin calcium.
 Atorvastatin is frequently available in doses of atorvastatin 10 mg, atorvastatin 20 mg, atorvastatin 40 mg and atorvastatin 80 mg.
 Atorvastatin pills are generally taken daily with or without food.
 Lipid levels should be checked two to four weeks after starting treatment and the atorvastatin dosage may need adjustment based on the results.
-Atorvastatin is an affordable medication and the cost of an atorvastatin pill is usually under $1 per pill.
+Atorvastatin is an affordable medication and the cost of an atorvastatin tablet is usually under $1 per pill.
 Atorvastatin coupons may also be available for people who cannot afford to purchase the medication.
+Atorvastatin prescription discount cards may also help with the cost of atorvastatin prescription medication.

 Atorvastatin - Absorption and Elimination